AutodeskGames/stingray-docs/source/interactive_help/creating_gameplay/scripting_with_lua/start_lua_from_template/using_simpleproject.md

 If you want to customize the behavior of the SimpleProject beyond what it permits through its configuration parameters and extension functions, you can redefine any of the SimpleProject functions in your own code.

 For example, the default update function for the SimpleProject updates the Appkit first in every frame, which also updates the engine world and advances the physics simulation.
 It calls your project's `update()` function afterward.
-Say that you want to break this update loop into separate pre-update and post-update functions that do separate things before and after each game world update.
+Say that you want to break this update loop into separate pre-update and post-update functions that do separate things before and after each engine world update.
 You can redefine the `SimpleProject.update()` function in your `project.lua` file as follows:

 ~~~{lua}
 function SimpleProject.update(dt)